rosshh/aws-mle-exam-prep/AWS_MLE_Combined_Study_Notes.md

 - **Goal**: Improve performance, reduce overfitting, optimize generalization

 **Neural Network Tuning**
+**Convergence**: The "finish line" where the model has reached its minimum error and stopped improving.
+**Generalising**: The model’s ability to correctly predict new, unseen data rather than just memorising the old.
+**Overshooting**: When a high learning rate causes the model to jump over the optimal solution, leading to erratic error rates.
+**Overfitting**: When the model "memorises" training data noise, causing high training accuracy but poor validation accuracy.

 - Small batch sizes tend to provide better generalization and avoid local minima
 - Large batch sizes can converge faster but may settle on suboptimal solutions
 - Large learning rates can overshoot the correct solution or cause divergence